 2. Finally decided to purchase your dream home?
 Even better!

 New homeowners can cheer in delight!
 You can claim up to a maximum of ₹2L for deductions from your home loan under Section 24.
-If that’s not enough, you can claim an additional deduction of ₹50,000 towards interest payments of your loan under Section 80EE (every financial year).
+If that’s not enough, you can claim an additional deduction of ₹50,000 towards interest payments on your loan under Section 80EE (every financial year).

 Married?
 Your spouse can also claim benefits for the same housing loan.
 That makes it a sweet benefit of up to ₹4L!

-3. Who knew studying can save taxes?
+3. Who knew studying could save taxes?

 For all the past graduates who are repaying their education loan, you can get tax benefits on the interest paid for the loan under section 80E.